apify/apify-docs/content/docs/tutorials/cache_data_to_improve_performance.md

 ## [](#how-to-use-caching-in-an-e-commerce-project) How to use caching in an e-commerce project

-Now we have covered the base theory, we can look into applying caching to help us avoid re-scraping pages.
+Now we have covered the base theory, so we can look into applying caching to help us avoid re-scraping pages.
 This approach is very helpful with e-commerce marketplaces.
 Let's define our imaginary example project:

 - We need to scrape all products from an imaginary `https://marketplace.com` website.
 - Each product is offered by one seller and the product page links to the seller page.